EvaResto Premium -'65 Early Front Air Kit install Guide

 Now tighten these down fully, and fit the Grub Screw locking nut loosely.

 Then move to the factory shock mounting.
-Fit 1x M12 washer, small tube spacer, M10 washer and M10 Nyloc nut like pictured.
+Fit one tube spacer, M10 washer and M10 Nyloc nut like pictured.
 Tighten this down fully

 Then moving back to the grub screw locking nut, tighten this down fully